meghamkpatel/DAMG6210_FinalProject/README.md

 10. run analyst.sql line by line to see the views in a clear format
 11. change account to DB_MANAGER with password DUSMS@2023dman
 12. run manager.sql line by line to see the views in a clear format

+* Please view the Database_Roles_Script.sql to see how we created and granted user access